Loosekonnection/ResponsivePortfolio/README.md

 ## Final site

-*   The site is responsive and works across all devices.
+*   The site is responsive and works well across all devices.
-*   The site consists of three pages.
+*   The site currently consists of three pages.
 *   The navbar is consistent across all of the pages with a links to:
     *   GitHub profile
     *   Home Page